AU-InfoSec/Port-Watcher/README.md

 # Port-Watcher
 This script is a wrapper for NMAP, that manages a schedule and list of subnets to scan.
 Once a scan is complete an email is sent with a report of the latest scan.

+### Requirements:

+- Python 2.7 or higher
+- NMAP 6.47 or higher

 ## File Structure:

 - **config.json** Config file for this script.